kshitij-myhq/ionic-native-plugin-force-rxjs7/README.md

 # Note

-This is modified version of plugins by @ioni-native plugins by Awesome Cordova Plugins
+This is modified version of plugins by @ionic-native plugins by Awesome Cordova Plugins

 You can access the original plugins [Here](https://github.com/danielsogl/awesome-cordova-plugins)